cholliman/japanese-kanji-quiz/README.md

 in 'japanese-quiz.py'.
 Words are only added to the counter if you get them correct in the all-words quiz.
 You can view which words you have gotten correct and how many times in a row you have gotten them correct in the `counter.csv`.

 If you want to use the .bat script to launch the gui you will need to either replace or remove the environment call.
+To get a word correct you will need to enter in the whole meaning entry or just one of the meaning entries.
 Note that the romaji for づ　is "zu" even though for some dictionaries and keyboard inputs you will need to type "dzu" or "du".

 Enjoy!